sundios/Google-rank-tracker/README.md

 If you have any questions or need help setting this up, please open an issue, and will try to help.

-**If you have a werkzeug Error Read this** As of February 2020, `werkzug` upgraded to 1.0.0 and RoboBrowser lazy developers haven't fixed it.
-To fix this, you need to go to your Robobrowser folder on your computer, something like (/Users/yourusername/opt/anaconda3/lib/python3.7/site-packages/robobrowser/) and open `browser.py` and add change ```from werkzeug import cached_property  ``` to ```from werkzeug.utils import cached_property```

-Please take a look at this URL for more info: [Link to issue](https://github.com/jmcarp/robobrowser/issues/93)